xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.1.7 is a bugfix update
+2.1.8 is a bugfix update
-Participants Database now requires minimum php version 7.4
+Participants Database now requires minimum php version 7.4 The Custom Template Folder plugin is no longer needed, all its functionality has been brought into the main plugin, the add-on will be deactivated

 == Plugin Support ==